16 Important Questions to Ask when Buying a Horse

 Just knowing how to take care of a horse is not enough.

 All horses are different and require different levels of care and handling.
-If you are not an experienced rider or trainer, you will have difficulty dealing with a younger and more spirited horse.
+If you are not an experienced rider or trainer, you will have a hard time dealing with a younger and more spirited horse.

-Training a horse can be very difficult, so if you are not ready, you will want to get an older horse or one already trained.
+Training a horse can be very difficult, so if you are not ready to do so, you will want to get an older horse or one that is already trained.
 A young stallion is not going to be beginner-friendly.

 You also don’t want a timid horse that will scare easily.

-Having a realistic idea of what type of horse you can handle will help when it comes time to pick out what horse you want.
+Having a realistic idea of what type of horse you are able to handle and will help when it comes time to pick out what horse you want.

-You can always take riding lessons if you do not feel confident about your riding or training abilities.
-You should take lessons for at least six months before you start to handle your horse.
+If you do not feel confident about your riding or training abilities, you can always take riding lessons.
+It is recommended that you take lessons for at least six months before you start to handle your horse.

-Not only will taking riding lessons help you learn more about handling horses, but you will also be able to connect to the horse community.
-You can even establish a relationship with a professional who can help you.
+Not only will taking riding lessons to help you learn more about handling horses, but you will also be able to get connected to the horse community and can even establish a relationship with a professional who can help you if needed.

 Buying a Horse:

-If you have considered all the questions above and decided you are ready to take the next step into horse ownership, there is a whole new set of questions that you need to consider about the horse itself.
+If you have considered all the questions above, and you have decided you are ready to take the next step into horse ownership, there are a whole new set of questions that you need to consider about the horse itself.

-If buying a horse is a big decision, then picking a horse is an even bigger decision.
+If deciding to buy a horse is a big decision, then picking a horse is an even bigger decision.

 7. How Old is the Horse?

-As mentioned, age can be very important when picking out a horse.
-If you are highly experienced, you can get a young horse to train from scratch, but if not, you will want an adult or even an older horse.
+As previously mentioned, age can be very important when it comes to picking out a horse.
+If you are highly experienced, you can go and get a young horse to train from scratch, but if not, you will want an adult horse or even an older horse.

-If you get an older horse, it can be tough only to have them for a few years, but giving an older horse a home can be amazing, all while you get the hang of horse ownership.
+If you get an older horse, it can be tough to only have him or her for a limited number of years, but it can be amazing to give an older horse a home, all while you get the hang of horse ownership.

 8. Is the Horse in Good Health?